Kim Potter wipes away tears as trial sees video of reaction to shooting Daunte Wright

 Former Brooklyn Center police officer Kim Potter was comforted by her attorneys as footage of the aftermath of the shooting was played in Hennepin County Courthouse on Wednesday

-Kim Potter was seen wiping away tears from her eyes as her trial was shown footage of her reaction immediately after shooting Black 20-year-old Daunte Wright during a traffic stop in Minnesota.
+Kim Potter was seen wiping away tears as the court was shown footage of her reaction to shooting Black 20-year-old Daunte Wright in Minnesota earlier this year.

-The former Brooklyn Center police officer’s shoulders appeared to shudder before she began crying during day one of her manslaughter trial in Hennepin County Courthouse on Wednesday.
+The former Brooklyn Center police officer became emotional when never-before-seen footage of the immediate aftermath of the 11 April shooting was played in Hennepin County Courthouse on Wednesday during day one of her manslaughter trial.

-Never-before-seen footage was played to the court showing Ms Potter crumpled on the grass by the side of the road hysterically crying “I shot him, I shot him” following the deadly incident.
+Ms Potter, a veteran police officer of 26 years, has said she mistook her firearm for a taser when she shot and killed Mr Wright after pulling him over for a traffic stop for expired licence plate tags and an air freshener hanging in the rearview mirror of his car.

+Ms Potter is now on trial in the same courthouse on charges of first-degree and second-degree manslaughter.
+She has pleaded not guilty and is expected to take the stand in her defence.

-The footage, taken from the body-worn camera of her colleague rookie Officer Anthony Luckey, shows her lying face down on the ground at one point.
+Footage, taken from the body-worn camera of her colleague rookie Officer Anthony Luckey, was played to the court on Wednesday showing Ms Potter hysterically crying after realising she had shot Mr Wright with her firearm.

+The video shows Ms Potter crumpled face down on the grass by the side of the road wailing and gasping.

-She is heard repeatedly screaming “I shot him” and “oh my God” as she is comforted by fellow officers.
+She is heard repeatedly crying “I shot him” and “oh my God” as she is comforted by her fellow officers.

-“I’m going to go to prison,” she is heard crying at one point.
+“Kim, sit down,” an officer is heard saying.
+“Kim, take a breathe, take a breathe.”

+At one point, a police radio is heard in the background, with a voice saying that someone is “not breathing”.

 A second attorney offered her a box of tissues to which she shook her head no.